jar285/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/story_template.md

 # User Story #1: Teacher
 ## Description:
-"As a teacher, I want to access a library of software engineering and advanced technology content so that I can incorporate the latest trends into my teaching."
+"As a teacher, I want to access a library of software development and advanced technology content so that I can incorporate the latest trends into my teaching."

 Acceptance Criteria:
 1. The library must contain up-to-date content on software engineering and advanced technologies